portsoc/hangman-in-branches/README.md

 It begins with an optional XML declaration, followed by the SVG element itself.
 The SVG element has a version attribute, a namespace attribute, and a width and height attribute.
 The viewbox attribute is used to specify the coordinate system of the SVG.

-The SVG element contains a set of shapes, each of which has an id attribute.
+But most importantly, our hangman is now made up of a set of shapes, each of which has an id attribute.
-We will be using these ids to hide and show them with our script.
+We will be using these ids to hide and show them with our `client/index.js` script.

+For a start, we are now using the `resetNoose` function to hide all the shapes at the start of a new game.
+To do this, we add a `hide` class to the shapes and then using a new CSS rule (see `client/style.css`) we are making the shapes transparent.

 ## Usage